Chicky-Picky/kd-prediction/README.md

 <a name="sec5"></a>
 ### Results:
 This section analyzes the performance of the proposed method to predict electrostatic energy, MM/GBSA free energy and $K_d$.
 The MSE-loss (Mean Squared Error) is used to train the models, and relative MSE metric is used to evaluate precision of predictions.
 Relative MSE is defined as follows: $`\frac{1}{\vert \text{batch} \vert}\sum_{\text{item } \in \text{ batch}} \frac{(\text{model}(\text{item}) - \text{target})^2}{\text{target}^2}`$.
+We also employ correlation coefficient between prediction and target values to estimate the performance.

 In case of electrostatics energy prediction the molecules of length 2, 16 and 32 atoms were considered.
-The datasets were obtained as mentioned above.
-Distributions are provided in the figure below.
+The datasets were obtained in the way mentioned above.
+Distributions of electrostatic energies over the training sets are provided in the figure below.
 ![Eel_distribs_data.png](/figures/Eel_distribs_data.png)

 The distribution for pairs of charges corresponds to theoretical predictions (the problem of distribution of product of two uniform distributions).
 Coulomb energy distributions in case of molecules with the bigger number of atoms are much more complex.
 These have peaks near zero energy and small non zero kurtosis.
 Cases of 16 and 32 molecules are quite similar, but the bigger molecules have a wider conformation space and as a result more spread energy distribution.
 In further analysis some similarities in electrostatic energy and dG distributions were observed.
 These similarities can be explained by the presence of  electrostatic interaction contributions in the free energy of binding.

 ![Electrostatics_train](/figures/electrostatics_train.png)
 ![Electrostatics_test](/figures/electrostatics_test.png)

-On the figures above we see the train process of FC and GAT models.
-The MSE for train and validation sets dependence on the epoche is provided for our models.
-As we expected GAT models had way better performance than FC.
+On the figures above MSE for train and validation sets dependence on the epoche is presented FC and GAT models for Coulomb energy problem.
+The correlation plots for test datasets are also provided.
+Both models learned to perfectly predict Coulomb law in case of two atom interactions, the correlation are equal to 1.
+With an increase of chain-like molecule size the lack of FC model capacity appeared.
+Let’s emphasize that FC model struggled to learn rotational invariance, without the augmentation procedure the perfomance was even worse.
+GAT architecture, on the contrary, did not experience such issues.
+The results of testing on samples of chain-like molecules with 16 and 32 atoms are the following: 0.69 and 0.50 for FC opposed to 0.94 and 0.84 for GAT, respectively.
+Hence, we can make a conclusion that predictive power of GAT architecture higher than the FC models one.
+In further problems we will employ GAT architectures due the higher perfomance.

+The dG dataset was prepared in the procedure described in the methods section.
+Here we provide the results of training GAT model on the dG problem.

 ![dG_result](/figures/dGGBSA.png)

 Despite the fact that GAT model did not manage to achieve zero MSE-loss while training, it demonstrated a consistent correlation on the test sample, which is presented in Figure ?.
 Thanksgiving to careful and crafty dataset splitting into training, validation and test samples, GAT model fitted the training sample well averting an overfitting issue.
 Green charts at the back of the graphs corresponding to target dG distributions (for training, validation and test samples) are identical and are accurately spanned with red, purple, and yellow prediction distributions (for training, validation and test samples, respectively).
 Contiguous correlation coefficients together with quite precise predictions attest the fact that the model trained without overfitting: 0.74 on the training sample, 0.74 on the validation sample, and 0.72 on the test sample.
-This result let us consider dG prediction task properly solved.
+These results let us consider dG prediction task properly solved.

 We expected embeddings to be capable of capturing all of the necessary information about the interfaces, and so, we were able to proceed to the main k_d prediction problem.
 The complexes of PDBbind dataset were processed to graphs and embeddings were extracted from GAT model’s last convolutional layer.
 These embeddings were then employed as input features for the $K_d$ prediction model.
 Unfortunately, training with these embeddings did not show any relevant result.
 All considered models with both different parameters and training hyperparameters tended to predict the average $K_d$ over the training sample.

 Alternatively, to predict $K_d$, we exploit embeddings extracted from the pretrained ProteinMPNN model.
-The prepared PDBbind complexes were passed through the ProteinMPNN encoder, embeddings were used as an input for k_d prediction models.
+The prepared PDBbind complexes were passed through the ProteinMPNN encoder, embeddings were used as an input for k_d prediction models (размер представлений?).
 The training was rather successful, results are provided in the figure below.

 ![kd_ProteinMPNN_Result](/figures/kd_prediction.png)